jeevandeepsingh/StockTrackingAPI/README.md

 # Create User

-This API call will create a new user in database & return tokenID.
+This API call will create a new user in database & return tokenID.Only used when you RESET API.

     ● URL-> https://lovely-mammoth-cave-94087.herokuapp.com/register
     ● Body -> Body will contain[username, email, phoneno] you can take reference of Image.